yaikobzeray/dev-journal/activity_log.md

 Set up GitHub Actions workflow for CI: lint → test → Docker build → push to GCR.

 *Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*

+## [GRPC] Tuesday, 23 January 2024 — Entry 5

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #5 · Salzburg, Austria 🇦🇹*